lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

 6. Execution blocks until the UI writes `status = completed` to the dataset.
 7. The node collects edited outputs from disk, converts them back to tensors, and returns them alongside original inputs for downstream comparison.

+### 1b.
+Node execution (`LF_LoadAndEditImages`)

+1. `LF_LoadAndEditImages.on_exec` receives optional diffusion context (model/clip/vae, sampler/scheduler, prompts/conditioning) plus the current image-editor widget state.
+2. If the incoming `ui_widget` already contains a dataset, it is normalised and reused; otherwise, a fresh empty dataset is built so the editor can still be opened as a pure browser-side tool.
+3. The node ensures `context_id`, `columns[id="path"|"status"]`, and an empty `nodes` array are present, so the dataset matches the editor’s contract.
+4. Optional inpaint defaults are seeded into `dataset.defaults.inpaint` from the node inputs.
+5. `register_editing_context` stores the same reusable inputs used by the breakpoint node.
+6. A prompt-server event (`lf-loadandeditimages`) opens the same editor UI, but pointed at an arbitrary directory instead of a fixed batch.
+7. When the user finishes, the node returns a primary edited image, list of edited images, lightweight metadata (names/indices), the selected image tensor, and the updated dataset/config JSON for reuse.

 ### 2. UI lifecycle

 1. The widget loads the dataset JSON, renders a masonry grid, and pre-fills settings with `defaults`.
 2. Canvas interactions capture mask strokes into base64 payloads.
 3. As the user tweaks settings or paints masks, the widget submits debounced multipart forms to `/lf-nodes/process-image` containing the base image URL, filter `type`, and `settings`.
+   - For **canvas filters** (`brush`, `line`, `inpaint` / `inpaint_adv`), backend calls are only triggered when an actual stroke is applied.
+Slider/textfield/toggle changes update the stored defaults and canvas brush parameters, but do not call the API until the user paints.
+   - For **regular filters**, debounced slider/textfield changes do trigger backend calls as soon as settings are valid.
 4. Responses update the dataset (`nodes`, history snapshots, status) so the node can resume once the user is satisfied.

 ### 3. `/process-image`